Cha-Yeonwoo/REMEDI/README.md

 ### Run
-You should fill in API in ''gpt_qna.py''.  (fill in sk-proj-ALuUAoRTCEJjMbwJRm1LT3BlbkFJBzlMfCEzmUiQN1PKc6a5)
+You should fill in API in ''gpt_qna.py''.
+Feel free to use
+'''
+sk-proj-ALuUAoRTCEJjMbwJRm1LT3BlbkFJBzlMfCEzmUiQN1PKc6a5
+'''

 Execute the bash script ''create_video.sh''.
 ```